The history of Acorn Bank

 A new chapter

 When the Sue Ryder Foundation closed the home in 1996, we took on the direct management of the building.
-After initial extensive repairs and restoration, holiday apartments were established within the house to provide much-needed income and the tea-room was opened in one wing in 2000.
+After initial extensive repairs and restoration, holiday apartments were established within the house to provide much-needed income and a tea-room was opened in one wing in 2000.

 In 2012, the shop and visitor reception were relocated into the house and regular visitor access to empty ground-floor rooms was enabled for the first time, as we embarked on a journey to bring the house back to life.